sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ####3.
 Model parameter tuning

 The model used an Adam optimizer, so the learning rate was not tuned manually (params.py, line 68).
 However, I played a little bit with the number of epochs and the batch size, arriving at the conclusion that 5 epochs and a batch size of 128 was good enough, in terms of the loss results.
-The loss function used in the training process was the mean squared error, because it is better for this application than other metrics.
+The loss function used in the training process was the mean squared error, that suits better than other metrics because the output of the model for this application is a single continuous numeric value.
 I achieved around 0.01-0.02 at the end.

 [//]: # (that 3 epochs were enough and that a typical batch size of 128 was may be more or less the same as a batch size of 64, in terms of the loss results.
 That being said, I used batches of 64 images, to reduce GPU and memory usage.
 In addition, a low size for the batch provides better generalization of the model.)